Dairy products are delicious, and they are healthy foods with many nutritional benefits too.

 - Concerning weight gain and metabolic syndrome, a systematic review points to yogurt having an inverse association with these conditions (28).

 Here is the nutrition profile of yogurt per 100 grams (29);

-Greek yogurt is a little different from regular yogurt, and it has a thicker and creamier texture, and it also contains more protein and less lactose than regular yogurt.
+Greek yogurt is a little different from regular yogurt.
+This dairy product has a thicker and creamier texture, and it also contains more protein and less lactose than regular yogurt.

 It would be easy to call zincica the Slovakian version of kefir.

 First of all, zincica does share many traits with kefir – the main difference being the type of milk.

 To make zincica, sheep’s milk is fermented with a variety of lactic acid bacterial cultures.

 After fermentation, people consume it as a drink.